 The Rose Bowl is a multi-functional sports stadium in Los Angeles that has a capacity of 89,702.
-The stadium has played host to various sports teams over the years, including LA Galaxy, and is currently the home of UCLA Bruins – a college American Football team.
+The stadium has played host to various sports teams over the years, including the LA Galaxy, and is currently the home of the UCLA Bruins, a college American Football team.

 The stadium is the eleventh largest in the USA and opened all the way back in 2022.
 Its design, as the name suggests, is like a giant bowl and is best known for hosting the annual Rose Bowl Game.
 It has also played host to five Super Bowl games over the years.